balvig/pt-flow/README.md

 # shows lists of tasks (excluding icebox) - choosing one starts/assigns the task on pt and
 # automatically creates and checks out a new branch.

-$ git start --include-icebox
+$ git start --filter=icebox
-# same as git start, including contents of icebox
+# same as git start, showing contents of icebox

+$ git start --filter=me
+# shows only own tasks

 $ git finish
 # pushes branch, finishes task on pt, and opens new pull request